veillette/physics-book/contents/ch15CarnotsPerfectHeatEngine.md

 <div class="problem" markdown="1">
 A gas-cooled nuclear reactor operates between hot and cold reservoir temperatures of  $$700\text{ºC} $$ and  $$ 27.0\text{ºC} $$ .
- (a) What is the maximum efficiency of a heat engine operating between these temperatures? (b) Find the ratio of this efficiency to the Carnot efficiency of a standard nuclear reactor (found in [[link]](#fs-id1169737826418)).
+ (a) What is the maximum efficiency of a heat engine operating between these temperatures? (b) Find the ratio of this efficiency to the Carnot efficiency of a standard nuclear reactor (found in [[Example 1]](#Example1)).

 </div>
 </div>